oapi-codegen/oapi-codegen/README.md

 [OpenAPI Schemas](https://spec.openapis.org/oas/v3.0.3.html#schema-object) implicitly accept `additionalProperties`, meaning that any fields provided, but not explicitly defined via properties on the schema are accepted as input, and propagated.
 When unspecified, OpenAPI defines that the `additionalProperties` field is assumed to be `true`.

-For simplicity, and to remove a fair bit of duplication and boilerplate, `oapi-codegen` decides to ignore **??**.
+For simplicity, and to remove a fair bit of duplication and boilerplate, `oapi-codegen` decides to ignore the implicit `additionalProperties: true`, and instead requires you to specify the `additionalProperties` key to generate the boilerplate.

 > [!NOTE]
 > In the future [this will be possible](https://github.com/deepmap/oapi-codegen/issues/1514) to disable this functionality, and honour the implicit `additionalProperties: true`

 Below you can see some examples of how `additionalProperties` affects the generated code.

+There are many special cases for `additionalProperties`, such as having to define types for inner fields which themselves support `additionalProperties`, and all of them are tested via the [`internal/test/components`](internal/test/components) schemas and tests.
+Please look through those tests for more usage examples.

 #### Implicit `additionalProperties: true` / no `additionalProperties` set